 The best apps are famous for getting users to stick and create habit around using them every day.
 One of the ways that they do this is through a concept known as activation—the magical “aha” understanding that causes someone to start using a product repeatedly.
 For example, Facebook’s “activation” is getting seven friends in the first ten days, whereas Dropbox’s activation is uploading your first file.

 Thinking of exercise as “sticky” will do wonders for adherence, and luckily we can apply these same concepts to fitness.

-When you pick your exercise of choice—be it yoga, running, strength training, boxing, or something else—find the one improvement that will excite you the most.
+When you pick your exercise of choice, be it yoga, running, strength training, boxing, or something else.
+Find the one improvement that will excite you the most about that type of exercise.
 If you take up strength training, this might mean being able to do more pushups in one total set or increasing your favorite exercise, like a dumbbell shoulder press.
 If you want to get better at running, this might mean a better one-mile time or a better time on your sprint.
 If it’s difficult for you to come up with a metric, consider using “perceived exertion” on a scale of one to ten.
 For example, if you start walking more, consider using the total amount of time that you’re walking at a brisk pace until you feel a 7/10 in terms of fatigue.